“Being a female in the home-services industry can be equal parts fun and amazing combined with terrifying and difficult”

 Imposter syndrome refers to the feeling that you don’t belong in a job or a fear that people will discover you don’t know what you’re talking about.
 It’s not uncommon, Vahey notes, and there are ways to get past it.

-“Instead of preventing a meltdown, let yourself melt down every once and a while,” she says.
+“Instead of preventing a meltdown, let yourself melt down every once in a while,” she says.
 “Surround yourself with people who will help you chill, and give you a break.
 That’ll give you a chance to get out of your head and pick yourself back up.
 You’ll answer the next email or phone call and the rest will fall into place.”

 Customize with ServiceTitan.